nandosousafr/blog.nandosousa.com/_posts/2016-06-02-yet_another_introduction_to_concurrency_part_i.md

 have discovered the Ruby language and have fallen in love with it.
 Since then I've worked on a plenty of projects and have never worried about concurrency.
-Meanwhile, there have been some discussions on how Ruby is inefficient regarding concurrency.
+Meanwhile, there have been some discussions on how Ruby is inefficient in terms of concurrency.
 These discussions instigated me to dig into the topic to understand what was happening.

 After some time studying it, I noticed that some of the developers (even